 So someone might think they can pull a fast one on the insurance company.
 Here’s the rub though – when you don’t verify stuff, such as income and assets on your mortgage application back in 2006, you wind up with a higher rate.

-The survivors might have the means to keep making monthly payments or make other arrangements.
-And they might need the cash for other things.
+The survivors could have the means to keep making monthly payments and/or make other arrangements in the event the borrower passes.
+They might need the cash for other things, and prefer the money in their savings account instead to do with as they please.

-Additionally, if the policy simply pays off the mortgage, the benefit actually decreases over time with the smaller outstanding balance, unless the policy payout doesn’t change with the amortization of the loan.
+Additionally, if the mortgage life insurance policy simply pays off the mortgage, the benefit actually decreases over time with the smaller outstanding balance, unless the policy payout doesn’t change with the amortization of the loan.

 Of course, today’s policies seem to be more in line with term life insurance in that the proceeds can be used for just about anything.
 But that begs the question, again, why not just buy life insurance?